Components

 Guidelines

-Alert is used to display important messages that require attention, but not necessarily action.
+Alert is used to display important messages that require attention.
 It can be used to inform the user about the status, changes, or problems in a solution.
-The message is displayed clearly and visually distinguished from the rest of the content.

-Use the component with caution.
+Use alert with caution.
 Users can confuse alerts with advertising, and thus ignore them.
 If we use alerts too often, we can exacerbate this problem.

 Text